 Often, investing in a coffee machine for many people is a high-cost process, so a rental or leasing agreement can be a smart alternative to save money.

 Businesses also rent coffee machines for practical reasons, since in many cases the coffee machine supplier takes care of maintenance and refilling.
 If you do have the budget though, purchasing a machine outright might be a more cost-effective solution in a long term perspective.

 If you need customised quotes, then fill in the contact form and Market Inspector will provide you with up to four free, non-binding quotes to help you make a well-informed decision.

-The price of renting a coffee machine in the UK varies according to different factors.
-This includes the model of the machine, its performance, and its coffee output capabilities.
-A coffee machine that can only brew black coffee will cost less than a coffee machine rental which delivers more variations of coffee, such as lattes or cappuccinos.
+The price of renting a coffee machine in the UK varies according to different factors, and can range from £5 to £40 per week, depending on the type of machine, its performance, and its coffee output capabilities.
+For example, a bean to cup machine will cost less than a more intricate espresso coffee machine.

 |Machine Type||Price Range|